collective/Collective/old-svn.rst

 You have two options, calling directly git svn clone or use svn2git

-Here is an example session of moving ``collective.logbook`` to Github
+Here is an example session of moving ``collective.logbook`` to GitHub

 Prerequisites
 -----------------